Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Who employs or contracts with the person?

-First Hire is launching as a direct-hire recruiting partner.
+First Hire is a direct hire recruiting partner.
 The client employs or contracts with the selected person and chooses its own payroll, EOR, or contractor solution.

 How is communication assessed?

-We evaluate job-relevant clarity, listening, written tone, comprehension, and judgment through live conversation and realistic scenarios.
+We evaluate the clarity, listening, written tone, comprehension, and judgment the job requires through live conversation and realistic scenarios.
 Accent is not a screening criterion.

 Are working hours confirmed?